mesosphere-backup/cassandra-mesos-deprecated/docs/docs/backup-and-restore.md

 # Backup and Restore

-Cassandra on Mesos supports backup and restore operation.
-The API for those operation is exposed through REST.
+Cassandra-Mesos supports backup and restore operation.
+These operations are exposed through a REST API.

 # Configuration

-Configuration is provided via environment variable `CASSANDRA_BACKUP_DIRECTORY`.
-This directory specifies there to store named backups.
-Default values is `backup` directory inside slave's sandbox.
+Configuration is provided via the environment variable `CASSANDRA_BACKUP_DIRECTORY`.
+This directory specifies where to store named backups.
+The default directory is `backup` inside the task's sandbox.

 # Example

-Suppose we have started Cassandra on Mesos cluster having 2+ nodes.
+Suppose we have started Cassandra-Mesos cluster having 2+ nodes.

 Let's create keyspace `t` with table `test` having some data:
 ```